 The value of responsive web design is undisputed.
-If you’re looking to design and build a website in a way which helps viewers on every device to access and enjoy your content, then a responsive website design is normally the best way to go about this.
-In the last 18 months RWD really has become the industry standard.
+If you’re looking to design and build a website in a way that helps viewers on every device to access and enjoy your content, then a responsive website design is normally the best way to go about this.
+In the last decade responsive web designs has become the industry standard.

 Unfortunately, this can leave some people in a quandary.

 Whilst it’s all very well talking about the importance of responsive web design when you’re commissioning a new website, what about companies who don’t have the budget for a brand new website?
-What about businesses who invested heavily in their website very recently and are otherwise very happy with their site?
-In these situations it can very easily seem as though you’ve been left behind, particularly if your competitors have optimised their website for mobile viewers.
+What about businesses who invested heavily in their website and are otherwise very happy with their site?
+In these situations, it can very easily seem as though you’ve been left behind, particularly if your competitors have optimised their websites for mobile viewers.
 You might feel as though something has to be done, but that ultimately nothing can be done to improve your user experience.

 The good news is that something can be done.
 It’s certainly not impossible for responsive web design principles to be applied to an existing website.

 Web designers call this responsive retrofitting, and the principle is very simple.
 Just as you might employ a web designer to redesign or update your existing site, we’re often able to adapt the functionality of the website to make it more accessible to mobile users.
 We can use CSS to adapt the way that a page is presented according to the device that is being used.